 On the 7th of June 2016, the office attended the Community Links Bromley's ninth Volunteer Awards ceremony at the Bromley Central Library.
 The event celebrated volunteering and voluntary activity by recognising the valuable input volunteers make to their local communities.

 Our very own volunteer, Fabienne Brazzill won an award during the night in recognition of all the hard work she does for us.

 It was a lovely evening organised by Community Links with good food and good company.

 Congratulations to all the other winners of the night.

-Thank you to Lush Bromley for their kind donations of soaps towards our clients.
+Donations from Lush - Thank you to Lush Bromley for its donations of soaps for our clients.

-Three-Times More Homeless Young People Rely On Services Than Government Records Show
+Three-Times More Homeless Young People Rely On Services Than Govt Records Show

 More than three times as many homeless young people a year are estimated to be relying on charities and councils for a roof over their heads across the UK than officially recorded by the government, according to new research by the University of Cambridge, commissioned by the youth homelessness charity Centrepoint.

 An estimated that 83,000 homeless 16-24 year-olds relied on the support of councils and charities in the UK in 2013-14, the last complete year of available data, compared to just 26,852 recorded by statutory homelessness figures compiled by the Department of Communities and Local Government (DCLG) and authorities in the devolved nations.